 The global economy is still uncertain, 3-D televisions will become available, most companies will migrate to Microsoft’s new operating system Windows 10 and the Big Bend Branch will continue to influence the direction of the State Chapter.
 We note that our infrastructure is in need of upgrades and through Public Works can we improve our way of life.
 Lastly, we look forward to learning and growth with our brothers and sisters from all over this great state.

-As we look forward we see the Florida State Expo coming to Tallahassee in 2017 and the National Convention coming to Florida in 2017.
+As we look forward we see the Florida State Expo and the National Convention.
 The future is in our hands…..

 (Special thanks to Jon Yarbrough for historical knowledge and documentation.)